 A written description and Cost estimate of a proposed activity or operation accompanying a proposal for that activity or operation.

+Claim

+Any claim (including any third party claim for contractual indemnity), demand, lawsuit, hearing (administrative or judicial) or other proceeding made against a Party or other person or entity on account of a matter involving activities or operations under this Agreement or affecting the Leases or the Contract Area.

+Competitive Contract

+A contract, including a drilling contract, master services agreement or any applicable drilling, service or work order thereto and any amendment thereof: (a) that was entered into within ____ (__) years before the commencement of the pertinent activities or operations and (b) that contains financial terms and rates that, when the respective contract was entered into, were consistent with those generally prevailing on the OCS for activities or operations involving drilling rigs and other equipment of an equivalent type, operating in similar environments and water depths, equipped to the Operator's standard conditions, and capable of conducting the required activities and/or operations as set out in an approved AFE.

 Complete Recoupment

 The point in time when the Participating Parties have been reimbursed, through Hydrocarbon Recoupment, through Disproportionate Spending, or through a lump sum cash settlement, an amount equal to the Non-Participating Party’s Non-Participating Interest Share of the Costs of the Non-Consent Operation multiplied by the applicable percentage provided in Article 16 (Non-Consent Operations).